 d.
 Change the remote directory to the FTP path of the DVD drive or FTP server (ftpdir).
 If loading from a physical DVD, append /CPDVD to the end of the path (for example: e:/CPDVD).

+>>>CWD ftpdir/CPDVD

-Command: cd ftpdir/CPDVD >>>CWD ftpdir/CPDVD 250 Directory changed to ftpdir/CPDVD e.
-Change the local directory to W.
+250 Directory changed to ftpdir/CPDVD

+'''